slatedb/slatedb/rfcs/0004-checkpoints.md

 8. Detach the clone if possible.
     1. If the DB instance is a clone, and it's manifest and contained checkpoints no longer references any SSTs from its `source_checkpoint` (we can tell this if all SSTs are under the current db's path), then detach it:
         1. Update the source db's manifest by removing the checkpoint.
-        2. Update the db's manifest by removing the `source_checkpoint` field.
+        2. Update the db's manifest by removing the `source` field.

 Observe that users can now configure a single GC process that can manage GC for multiple databases that use soft deletes.
 Whenever a new database is created, the user needs to spawn a new GC task for that database.
 When the GC task completes deleting a database, then the task exits.
 For now, it's left up to the user to spawn GC tasks for databases that they have created.